banichow/OctoPrint-Atxpihat/README.md

 # OctoPrint-Atxpihat

+These are available for [sale at baprojectworkshop.com](https://baprojectworkshop.com/shop).

+05/31/2018 - Version 1.1.3

+General repair for Internet Explorer compatibility

 05/28/2018 - Version 1.1.2 - This version provides support for the new [ATXPiHat Zero](https://wp.me/p98gmw-bf).
-These are available for [sale at baprojectworkshop.com](https://baprojectworkshop.com/shop).

 General Feature updates
 * Fully compatible with Octoprint 1.3.8 or greater.